Helguera/library2notion/README.md

   -p, --Path PATH                    Path where to start looking for books.
 It will also check all subfolders -t, --NotionToken NOTIONTOKEN      Notion token
   -d, --NotionDbId  NOTIONDBURL      Notion database id -f, --Formats     FORMATS          List of formats to be taken into account.
-At this moment .PDF, .EPUB and .PAPER are supported.
+At this moment .PDF, .EPUB and .PAPER are supported
+  -c, --Config      CONFIG           Provide a config json which includes the parameters -i, --Ignore      IGNORE           Folders to ignore (in a list)
   -only_new,                         Only check new books -only_updated                      Only check changes in existing books (does not include removals) -only_deleted                      Only check deleted books